NeuroML/jNeuroML/README.md

     git pull
     python getNeuroML.py

 in the jNeuroML folder will get the stable version of each repo & compile using Maven if necessary.

-To access the very latest versions (the development branch of the GitHub repos) use:
+*To access the very latest version* (the development branches of the GitHub repos) use:

     python getNeuroML.py development